joshbegley/nyt-latest/README.md

 **Jacques Rozier, Last of the French New Wave Directors, Dies at 96**\
-`Though he never achieved the fame of Jean-Luc Godard or François Truffaut, he was considered by many to their equal.`\
+`Though he never achieved the fame of Jean-Luc Godard or François Truffaut, he was considered by many to be their equal.`\
 https://nytimes.com/2023/06/13/movies/jacques-rozier-dead.html?searchResultPosition=1

 **G.O.P.
 Rebels Are Breaking the Rule on Rules, Upending How the House Works**\